 - 1 cup cherry tomatoes, halved

-- one large bunch of asparagus (about 14 pieces), washed
+- one large bunch of asparagus, washed that's about 14 spears of asparagus

 - 1 teaspoon mild olive oil

 - 1 eight to twelve ounce steak preferably about a half inch thick